 We have all heard about service dogs, and of course the occasional miniature horse as a service animal.
 But what about a service cat?
 We know that cats make an amazing impact as emotional support animals, but does a service cat actually exist?
-Read on to find out!

-Understanding the Difference Between Emotional Support Cats, Therapy Cats, and Service Animals!
+Understanding the Difference Between Emotional Support Cats, Therapy Cats, and Service Animals

 The lines are often blurred between the roles and characterizations of the various types of assistance and ‘working’ animals.
-Fine legal distinctions are upheld however between emotional support, therapy and service animals.
-It is therefore imperative that we clarify the differences!
+Fine legal distinctions are upheld however between emotional support, therapy, and service animals.
+It is therefore imperative that we clarify the differences.

 Emotional Support Animals (ESAs)

 Emotional support cats, simply put, are all about providing companionship, comfort, security, and love.
-They help people suffering from anxiety, depression, PTSD or a mental or emotional disability.
+They help people suffering from anxiety, depression, PTSD, or a mental or emotional disability.
 They live with their human and are usually constant companions.

 Their presence assures relief from the symptoms of the emotional or mental disability.
 Emotional support animals do not require any special training.
 However, training an emotional support dog in basic obedience is always a good idea!

 While dogs are the most common type of ESAs, since they help with reducing symptoms of anxiety, depression, and other mental or emotional disabilities, cats make good emotional support animals too.
-Some breeds of cat are better than others at providing support, and you would do best to research accordingly.
+Some breeds of cats are better than others at providing support, and you would do your best to research accordingly.